friendly-telegram/friendly-telegram.github.io/modules/lydia.md

 [Syntax: `enlydia [user id]`]

    Enables Lydia AI for the specified user ID, or for the user you are messaging

  - **Disable**
 [Syntax: `dislydia [user id]`]

    Disables Lydia for the specified user, or the user you are messaging

  - **Enable in Groups**
 [Syntax: `forcelydia [user id]`]

    Forcibly enables Lydia for that user.
-If sent in a group, it will also force
+If sent in a group, Lydia will be enabled for that user in the group.

+ - **Remove all active sessions**
+[Syntax: `cleanlydiadisabled`]

+   Resets all conversations that are ongoing with Lydia.
+I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4OTk3MjUzMywtOTgzMjQwODYwXX0=
+eyJoaXN0b3J5IjpbMTI2NTczNzYxOCwtOTgzMjQwODYwXX0=
 -->